 After dinner, move on to Cloggy’s – a restaurant and bar located at the Antigua Yacht Club.
 The prestigious establishment provides unbelievable views across Falmouth Harbour.

-Exploring the Antigua Citizenship-by-Investment Programme
+Exploring the Antigua and Barbuda Citizenship-by-Investment Programme

-For families and successful individuals, Antigua and Barbuda's Citizenship-by-Investment Programme provides a streamlined and affordable route to a powerful second passport.
+Antigua and Barbuda’s Citizenship-by-Investment Programme provides a streamlined and affordable route to a powerful second passport.
 Benefits include: